 PDF Product Overview

-PDF-2 is a collaborative product between ICDD, FIZ and NIST and is designed for inorganic materials analyses.
+PDF-2is a collaborative product between ICDD, FIZ, and NIST.
+It is designed for inorganic materials analyses.
 Many common organic materials from ICDD are added to this database to facilitate rapid material identification.

 PDF-4+is our most advanced database, designed for both phase identification and quantitative analysis.
-It contains the data from both the PDF-2 and ICDD's collaboration with MPDS.
-This database has comprehensive material coverage for inorganic materials and it contains numerous additional features such as digitized patterns, molecular graphics and atomic parameters.
+This database has comprehensive material coverage for inorganic materials and it contains numerous additional features such as digitized patterns, molecular graphics, and atomic parameters.
 Features to enhance the ability to do quantitative analysis have been incorporated into PDF-4+.